-Attention should however be given to the incorporation of cooling provisions to limit the maximum operating temperature if the SV-XPNDR-261/262 is installed in close proximity to other avionics.
-The reliability of equipment operating in close proximity in an avionics bay can be degraded if adequate cooling is not provided.
+Attention should however be given to the incorporation of cooling provisions to limit the maximum operating temperature if the SV-XPNDR-261/262 is installed near other avionics.
+The reliability of equipment operating in proximity in an avionics bay can be degraded if adequate cooling is not provided.